kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### What should you use to implement the code quality restriction on the release pipeline for the investment planning applications suite?

 - [ ] Trigger.
-- [x] Pre deployment approval.
+- [ ] Pre deployment approval.
 - [ ] Post-deployment approval.
 - [ ] Deployment gate.

 ### You use Azure DevOps to manage the build and deployment of an app named App1.
 You have a release pipeline that deploys a virtual machine named VM1.
 You plan to monitor the release pipeline by using Azure Monitor You need to create an alert to monitor the performance of VM1.
-The alert must be triggered when the average CPU usage exceeds 70 percent for five minutes.
+The alert must be triggered when the average CPU usage e ceeds 70 percent for five minutes.
 The alert must calculate the average once every minute.
 How should you configure the alert rule?

 ![Question 94](images/question94.jpg)

-- [x] Aggregation granularity (Period): 5 minutes.
+- [ ] Aggregation granularity (Period): 5 minutes.
 Threshold value: Static.
 Operator: Greater than.
 - [ ] Aggregation granularity (Period): 1 minute.
 Threshold value: Static.
 Operator: Greater than.
 - [ ] Aggregation granularity (Period): 1 minute.
 Threshold value: Dynamic.
 Operator: Greater than.
 - [ ] Aggregation granularity (Period): 5 minutes.
 Threshold value: Dynamic.
 Operator: Less than.

 ### You have a project in Azure DevOps.
 You plan to deploy a self-hosted agent by using an unattended configuration script.
 Which two values should you define in the configuration script?

-- [x] Authorization credentials.
+- [ ] Authorization credentials.
 - [ ] Project name.
 - [ ] Deployment group name.
-- [x] Organization URLthe agent pool name.
+- [ ] Organization URLthe agent pool name.
 - [ ] Agent pool name.

 ### Your company has a project in Azure DevOps.
 You plan to create a release pipeline that will deploy resources by using Azure Resource Manager templates.
 The templates will reference secrets stored in Azure Key Vault.
 You need to recommend a solution for accessing the secrets stored in the key vault during deployments.
 The solution must use the principle of least privilege.
 What should you include in the recommendation?